 History and Origins

 The Belgian Shepherd Dog comes in four varieties: the Laekenois, Tervueren, Groenendael and Malinois, named after the areas in Belgium from which they came.
 The Tervueren is closer to the Groenendael than the other two.
-It is believed that two 'black-tipped fawn long-haired' sheepdogs were crossed and one of the resulting litter was crossed to the foundation stock of the Groenendael.
+It is believed that two 'black-tipped fawn long-haired' sheepdogs were crossed and one of the resulting litters was crossed to the foundation stock of the Groenendael.
 This litter became the precedent of the Tervueren.
-In the 1940s the Tervueren dog breed nearly disappeared altogether; however, in the 1950s interest was rekindled in the breed.
+In the 1940s, the Tervueren dog breed nearly disappeared altogether; however, in the 1950s interest was rekindled in the breed.

 Today interbreeding is not permitted and the Belgian Tervuren is recognised as a separate member of the four Belgian Shepherd breeds in most countries.